 Velocity of Circulation and Money Demand

-Factors Affecting Velocity of Circulation
+Factors Affecting the Velocity of Circulation

-- Frequency of Transactions – As the number of transactions increases, so does the velocity of circulation.
+Frequency of Transactions – As the number of transactions increases, so does the velocity of circulation.

-- Regularity of Income – Regularity of income enables people to spend their money more freely, leading to a rise in the velocity of circulation.
+Regularity of Income – Regularity of income enables people to spend their money more freely, leading to a rise in the velocity of circulation.

-- Payment System – It is also affected by the frequency with which labor is paid (weekly, monthly, bi-monthly) and how fast the bills for various goods and services are settled.
+Payment System – It is also affected by the frequency with which labor is paid (weekly, monthly, bi-monthly) and how fast the bills for various goods and services are settled.

 Monetarism and Keynesian Economics

 There is a conflict of belief between Monetarists and Keynesian economists regarding the concept.
-Monetarists believe in the stability of the velocity of circulation and argue that there is a direct relationship between money supply and price levels, and between the rate of growth of money supply and rate of inflation.
-On the other hand, Keynesian economists believe that velocity of circulation is an unstable concept that can change rapidly, leading to changes in money supply.
+Monetarists believe in the stability of the velocity of circulation and argue that there is a direct relationship between money supply and price levels and between the rate of growth of money supply and rate of inflation.
+On the other hand, Keynesian economists believe that the velocity of circulation is an unstable concept that can change rapidly, leading to changes in the money supply.